Edmond Dantès: Portrayal in adaptations

 James O'Neill, father of playwright Eugene, performed the title role over 6,000 times during his career.
-Edmond Dantès has been portrayed on film many times by actors such as George Dolenz, Robert Donat, Jean Marais, Louis Jourdan, Gérard Depardieu, Richard Chamberlain, and, most recently, Jim Caviezel.
+Edmond Dantès has been portrayed on TV and film many times by actors such as George Dolenz, Alan Badel, Robert Donat, Jean Marais, Louis Jourdan, Gérard Depardieu, Richard Chamberlain, Jim Caviezel and, most recently, Pierre Niney and Sam Claflin.
 Dantès has also been portrayed on stage, including in a musical adaptation of the novel.

 In the Japanese animated television series Gankutsuou: The Count of Monte Cristo, he is voiced by Jōji Nakata in the Japanese version and by Jamieson Price in the English dub.

 There are also at least three adaptations into television soap operas, the last of which being the 2006 Mexican series Montecristo.

 In 2011, ABC debuted the television drama Revenge, billed as a loose adaptation of Dumas' The Count of Monte Cristo.
 In it, the character of Dantès is envisioned as a female protagonist by the name of Emily Thorne (portrayed by actress Emily VanCamp).

 He is portrayed as an Avenger-class Servant in the popular mobile game, Fate/Grand Order, where his character is designed for the game by Rui Komatsuzaki and voiced by Nobunaga Shimazaki.

 Craig Horner portrays the Count of Monte Cristo in the second episode of the sixth season of Once Upon a Time.
 In the series, Edmond seeks revenge on Baron Danglars for burning down his village and murdering his fiancée.
 Edmond manages to kill him at a party.
 Afterwards, he is approached by the Evil Queen Regina who was impressed with his vengeance and hires Edmond to kill Snow White and Prince Charming.
 Edmond poses as a victim of the Queen and becomes Snow and Charming's wine steward, but he is hesitant to kill them after he discovers they are nice people.
 Edmond nonetheless prepares to poison the royal couple.
 As Rumplestiltskin needs them alive for his own purposes, he poisons Snow and Charming's handmaiden Charlotte, whom Edmond has fallen in love with, with poison from the Agrabahn Vipers.
 This forces Edmond to take Charlotte to the Land of Untold Stories where their story "cannot play out".
 Years later, the Evil Queen has redeemed but because of Dr. Jekyll's serum, Regina and the Queen are two separate people.
 Edmond is among the inhabitants of the Land of Untold Stories that are emigrated to Storybrooke with Charlotte dying from the poison.
 The Evil Queen takes Edmond's heart to try to force him to kill Snow and Charming.
 This left Regina with no choice but to kill Edmond by throwing her sword into his back.

+In 2024, two adaptations of the novel were produced, first getting released a French feature film, Le Comte de Monte-Cristo, starring Pierre Niney, and later, an English-language television miniseries, The Count of Monte Cristo, starring Sam Claflin.